April 1, 2015 08:07 PM Eastern

 Lock if closing in 30 days:Rates are down

-Lock if closing in 45 days:Rates are down
+Float if closing in 45 days:Rates are up

 "Locking" your mortgage means that you and your lender have agreed on an interest rate and price for your home loan.
 Once your loan is locked, that's the rate and price you get, regardless of what happens in the financial markets.
 If rates go up, you're protected but if rates go down, you won't benefit either -- you close your loan at the rate you've locked and you can’t change it.
 Locks have expiration dates ranging from 30 to 60 days or more, and the longer your lock period, the more it costs.
 If you don't close your loan on time, you could end up paying a higher interest rate.